tylertitsworth/5th-age-srd/Classes/Warlord.md

 #### Epic Feat

-Twice per day when you hit with a melee attack, you can gain additional command points equal to double your Strength modifier.
+Twice per full recovery when you hit with a melee attack, you can gain additional command points equal to double your Strength modifier.

 ---